 Ameca (Engineered Arts)

 Engineered Arts’ latest and most advanced humanoid robot is Ameca, which the company bills as a development platform where AI and machine learning systems can be tested.
-Featuring sensors that can track movement across the entirety of a room, along with face and multiple voice recognition capabilities, Ameca naturally interacts with humans and detects emotions and age.
-Ameca is able to communicate common expressions like astonishment and surprise, and gestures like yawning and shrugging.
+Featuring sensors that can track movement across the entirety of a room, along with face and multiple voice recognition capabilities, Ameca naturally interacts with humans, detects emotions and communicates common expressions and gestures.
+The hope is that Ameca can apply these skills in settings like schools and elder care facilities.

 Alter 3 (Osaka University and MIXI)